3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

-Panel (a) in Fig.~\ref{fig:isothermal-results} shows the atmospheric state after the initial rapid convective mixing, as the temperature profile remains unchanged in simulations without radiation.
-Additionally, there is no liquid condensate observed in the final state in panel (a), indicating that all condensate formed during the initial rapid mixing phase re-evaporated before a stable state was reached.
+The final atmospheric state profiles in panel (a) of Fig.~\ref{fig:isothermal-results} shows the indicative atmospheric state after the initial rapid convective mixing for all four isothermal simulations, as the temperature profile will not continue to change in simulations without radiation.
+No liquid condensate is observed in the final state in panel (a), suggesting that all condensate formed during the initial rapid mixing phase evaporates before a stable state is reached.
 In the $q_{v, \rm sat} \approx q_{\rm crit}$ simulation without radiation, we find that the system rapidly adjusted due to convective mixing and a final equilibrium state that is convectively stable is reached.
 Fig.~\ref{fig:isothermal-snapshots} shows snapshots of the vertical velocity, vapor mixing ratio and condensate mixing ratio taken at five time steps \textit{early-on} within the isothermal simulations to show how mixing occurs during the initial rapid convective adjustment phase.
 All four isothermal simulations experienced a similar initial rapid adjustment phase that lasted about 12-15 hours.

 In the $q_{v, \rm sat} \approx q_{\rm crit}$ simulation with radiation, shown in panel (b) of Fig.~\ref{fig:isothermal-results}, we find the lower atmospheric temperature profile still follows a moist adiabat.
-However, the upper atmospheric temperature profile is cooling due to radiation, as it relaxes towards a radiative equilibrium stratosphere.
-The radiative cooling in the upper atmosphere leads to condensate formation in the upper domain after the initial rapid convective mixing phase.
-Note, the relative humidity in $q_{v, \rm sat} \approx q_{\rm crit}$ case with radiation remains near saturation within the entire domain.
-The final state for the $q_{v, \rm sat} \approx q_{\rm crit}$ simulation with radiation is convectively stable, with both the compositional and temperature profile stable to convection.
-However, the CM1 final state presented here is not in equilibrium as radiative cooling would continue to modify the atmospheric temperature.
+However, the upper atmospheric temperature profile experiences cooling due to radiation, as it relaxes towards a radiative equilibrium stratosphere.
+Radiative cooling leads to condensate formation in the upper domain after the initial rapid convective mixing phase.
+Note, the relative humidity in $q_{v, \rm sat} \approx q_{\rm crit}$ case with radiation remains near saturation within the entire column.
+Radiative cooling continuously produces condensate aloft, which subsequently evaporates and maintains near-saturation in the upper domain, unlike the results in panel (a).
+The final state for the $q_{v, \rm sat} \approx q_{\rm crit}$ simulation with radiation is stable, with both the compositional and temperature profile stable to convection.